syncfusion-content/blazor-docs/blazor/nuget-packages.md

 ### Syncfusion.Blazor.RichTextEditor

-The Rich Text Editor component is the html and markdown editor that provides the best user experience for creating, updating, and formatting the content.
+The Rich Text Editor component is the HTML and markdown editor that provides the best user experience for creating, updating, and formatting the content.

 <table>
 <tr>